E.E.S. 400; E.E.S. Granules; Ery-Tab; EryPed 200; EryPed 400; Erythrocin Lactobionate; Erythrocin Stearate; PCE [DSC]

 - A very bad and sometimes deadly type of heartbeat that is not normal (long QT on ECG) has happened with this drug.
 Some other drugs taken along with this drug may add to this effect.
-Get medical help right away if your heartbeat does not feel normal.
+Get medical help right away if your child’s heartbeat does not feel normal.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
-Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
+Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.

-- It is common to have loose stools (diarrhea) when taking this drug.
-Rarely, a very bad and sometimes deadly form of loose stools may occur (pseudomembranous colitis).
-This may happen while you are taking this drug or within a few months after you stop taking it.
-Call your doctor right away if you have stomach pain or cramps, very loose or watery stools, or bloody stools.
-Do not try to treat loose stools without first checking with your doctor.
+- It is common to have diarrhea when taking antibiotics.
+Rarely, a severe form of diarrhea called C diff-associated diarrhea (CDAD) may happen.
+Sometimes, this has led to a deadly bowel problem (colitis).
+CDAD may happen while your child is taking an antibiotic or within a few months after he/she stops taking it.
+Call your child’s doctor right away if your child has stomach pain or cramps, very loose or watery stools, or bloody stools.
+Do not try to treat diarrhea without first checking with the doctor.

 - Belly pain.